 What are the best months to trek the Inca Trail to Machu Picchu?
-Technically, you can trek the famous and Traditional Inca Trail to Machu Picchu in any month.
+Technically, you can trek the famous and classic Inca Trail to Machu Picchu in any month except February.
 However, some months have more rain than others and some months have more bugs than others.
-Below, we will outline what we think the best months are to trek on the Inca Trail.
-Watch our Machu Picchu trekking video, then CONTACT US for further information.

 The Seven Best Months to Trek the Inca Trail

 June, July, August and September are all right in the middle of Peru’s winter, which is the best time to trek.
 If you go in the warmer months, then you will have a lot of bugs to deal with, and that can be very annoying.
-Check out our TOP 10 TIPS.

 The Five Best Months to Trek the Inca Trail

-The weather is very steady during these three months and while you can always count on a bit of rain, generally the skies are clear!
-We have our own full time staff member on the ground in Cusco and we only run quality treks to Machu Picchu.
-Read Some REVIEWS and check out our UPCOMING TREKS.
+The weather is very steady during these five months and while you can always count on a bit of rain, generally the skies are clear!
+Once you hit the cloud forest at Phuyupatamarca you never know what you will be dealt.

 The Best Month for Trekking to Machu Picchu

-Our favorite month to trek the famous Inca Trail to Machu Picchu is June.
+Our three favorite months to trek the famous Inca Trail to Machu Picchu are May, June and July.
 It is a little colder than other months but generally with less bugs.
 As you can tell, we are not big fans of mosquitoes and bugs on the trail!
-The temperatures in June are generally cooler, however it does not vary greatly in the region.
-Usually, by 10am, the temperature is around 15c/ 60f, but the evenings and mornings are generally cooler!

 The Best Inca Trail Itinerary

 The 5 day classic inca trail trek, is by far the best way to experience the famous Inca Trail to Machu Picchu.
 If you would like to join one of our treks along the Inca trail to Machu Picchu, then get in touch with us.
-CLICK HERE for our 5 day trekking page.
-CLICK HERE for our 6 day Salkantay trek to Machu picchu and check out our REVIEWS.

-The warmer months on the Inca Trail to Machu Picchu are April May, August, September and October.
+The warmer months on the Inca Trail to Machu Picchu are March, April, September, October, November and December.
 The colder months are going to be May, June and July.
 These three months are a little colder during the night, but these are the drier months which is appealing to most people.

 Booking your Inca Trail Trip to Machu Picchu